-In addition to the above, the Consortium will participate in the study group hosted by the Ministry of Economy, Trade and Industry (METI).
-The Consortium will also promote the formulation and revision of standards by bringing in opinions from relevant industry groups and respective related industry associations and member companies.
-Furthermore, with an aim to promote ECHONET Lite specifications and expand home networks and the IoT market, the Consortium will provide support to government, domestic and foreign industry associations and member companies in response to their requests for support.
-In order to implement the abovementioned specific activities and to establish a sustainable operation basis, the Consortium will continuously strengthen its organization and operation system.
+In addition to the above, as Consortium activities, the Committee will participate in the study group hosted by the Ministry of Economy, Trade and Industry (METI).
+The Committee will also promote the formulation and revision of standards by bringing in opinions from relevant industry groups and respective related industry associations and member companies.
+Furthermore, with an aim to promote ECHONET Lite specifications and expand home networks and the IoT market, the Committee will provide support to government, domestic and foreign industry associations and member companies in response to their requests for support.
+In order to implement the abovementioned specific activities and to establish a sustainable operation basis, the Committee will continuously strengthen its organization and operation system.

 |May||Report on the number of ECHONET Lite specifications / AIF specification conformance certifications|

 Report on ECHONET Lite compatible product shipment status survey results

 Exhibit at IFA 2020 Berlin, Germany ＆ Web (September 3-5)

 |October||Call for ECHONET Equipment Object Proposal (Release O)